Torches of Freedom

-"Torches of Freedom" was a phrase used to encourage women's smoking by exploiting women's aspirations for a better life during the early twentieth century first-wave feminism in the United States.
+"Torches of Freedom" was a phrase used to encourage women's smoking using the early twentieth century first-wave feminism in the United States.
 Cigarettes were described as symbols of emancipation and equality with men.
 The term was first used by psychoanalyst A. A. Brill when describing the natural desire for women to smoke and was used by Edward Bernays to encourage women to smoke in public despite social taboos.
 Bernays hired women to march while smoking their "torches of freedom" in the Easter Sunday Parade of 31 March 1929, which was a significant moment for fighting social barriers for women smokers.

 History

 Smoking as an inappropriate act for women

 Before the twentieth century smoking was seen as a habit that was corrupt and inappropriate for women.
-Dutch painters used cigarettes as a symbol of human foolishness in the 17th century and in the 19th century, cigarettes were perceived as props of "fallen women" and prostitutes.
+Dutch painters used tobacco as a symbol of human foolishness in the 17th century and in the 19th century, cigarettes were perceived as props of "fallen women" and prostitutes.
 Women's smoking was seen as immoral and some states tried to prevent women from smoking by enforcing laws.
 In 1904 a woman named Jennie Lasher was sentenced to thirty days in jail for putting her children's morals at risk by smoking in their presence and in 1908 the New York City Board of Aldermen unanimously passed an ordinance that prohibited smoking by women in public.
 Similarly in 1921 a bill was proposed to prohibit women from smoking in the District of Columbia.
 Some women's groups also fought against women smoking.
 The International Tobacco League lobbied for filmmakers to refrain from putting women smoking cigarettes in movies unless the women being portrayed were of "discreditable" character and other women's groups asked young girls to sign pledges saying that they would not use tobacco.
 These groups saw smoking as an immoral activity and a threat.
 Yet during World War I as women took the jobs of men who had gone to war, they also began smoking even though it was still considered a taboo act.
-Cigarettes were a way for women to challenge social norms and fight for equal rights as men.
+Cigarettes were marketed as a way for women to challenge social norms and fight for equal rights as men.
 Eventually for women the cigarette came to symbolize "rebellious independence, glamour, seduction and sexual allure for both feminists and flappers."